schwartzlab-methods/NEST/vignette/workflow.md

 ### Data preprocess when spatial transcriptomic data comes in non-Visium format

 If data comes in a non-Visium format, we suggest to supply two files separately to the data preprocessing step: An *.mtx.gz file (having the Gene expression, Gene ID, and Barcodes) and a tissue position file in a *csv format.
+As an example, we request to download the Lung Adenocarcinoma (LUAD) sample from following link and keep under the 'data/' directory:

+[link to be]

+Then we can run the preprocess as follows:
 ```
 nest preprocess --data_name='LUAD_TD1' --data_from='data/LUAD_GSM5702473_TD1/' --tissue_position_file='data/LUAD_GSM5702473_TD1/GSM5702473_TD1_tissue_positions_list.csv'
 ```

+Similar approach can be followed for single-cell resolution, e.g., MERFISH data.